nestauk/industrial-taxonomy/README.md

 Note: metaflow does do some limited caching by itself (i.e. without setting `temp_dir`) but is not as consistent and will not persist between reboots.

+## Functionality

+### Experimental keyword-extraction and keyword community detection.

+Run `python industrial_taxonomy/scripts/extract_description_keywords.py` to extract keywords from a sample of test sectors.

+Run `python industrial_taxonomy/scripts/make_test_taxonomy.py` to build a network of keyword co-occurrences and extract keyword communities indicative of sectors.

+Control the sectors used in these experiments in `industrial_taxonomy/model_config.yaml`.

 ## Code-style

 Please run `make lint` to format your code to a common style, and to lint code with flake8.